Chinese Jade — Ultimate Introduction to Origin, History, Meaning, Culture, and Utilization

 What Are Popular Jade Jewelry and Articles in China?

-After jade came from sacrificial offerings, royal, and noble specialized appliances in the civilian world, many objects have been made using the virtuous stone.
+After jade evolved out of sacrificial offerings and noble specialized appliances and entered the civilian world, many objects have been made using the virtuous stone.

 Some Chinese Jade Jewelry and Articles in History, Photo by Dongmaiying.